Are you wondering how much money you should save for retirement each year? Get a rough idea of what you should expect to put away.

 1. Estimate your need for cash

 We know it’s tricky to know how much money you’ll need in retirement, but do your best to anticipate your income requirements.
 Think about your current expenses now, and how those will translate into retirement.
 Perhaps your mortgage payment will disappear, or you won’t need to spend as much money on gas for your car.
-But remember that you may have new expenses during retirement — like funding those hobbies you always dreamed of pursuing, or traveling around the world.
+But, remember that you may have new expenses during retirement — like funding those hobbies you always dreamed of pursuing, or traveling around the world.

 Calculating your replacement ratio can help you estimate what percentage of your pre-retirement income you’ll need to maintain your current lifestyle during retirement.
 You can do this by dividing your retirement income by your pre-retirement income, and then multiplying that by 100.